 25) Put together an Advent/Christmas activity calendar for Brigid and Caitlin. - I did that for Brigid when I was home on maternity leave after Caitlin's birth, and it was so much fun.
 I didn't get the chance to do it this year, and I feel like I missed out on some part of the excitement of the season.
 I'm bringing it back.

 26) Institute a once-a-month date night with Steve.
-Or date lunch, I guess, if necessary. - Oh, goodness.
-We've had one date this year.
-ONE.
-Even our lunch dates are few and far between at this point.
+Or date lunch, I guess, if necessary. - So much fail in this one.

 27) Institute a once-a-month girls' night, whether it be with my old college roommate, my SiLs, or the neighbors.
-I should get out of the house at least once a month with people who do not live in my house. - Nope.
+I should get out of the house at least once a month with people who do not live in my house. - Quite a bit of fail in this one, too.